-There is nothing wrong with the orphaned darlings, in fact, sometimes there is a lot right with them, they just are not complete on their own, or they are two degrees off from the main point of your article.
+There is nothing wrong with the orphaned darlings; in fact, sometimes there is a lot right with them, they are not complete on their own, or they are two degrees off from your article’s main point.

 Each writer has some passages that will work in a different piece.
 Put these orphaned darlings in their file and review them periodically.

 Just a word of caution: If the first sentence begins with a dark and stormy night, that one may have to go.
 However, if the writing is tight, you might have the beginnings of your next article waiting for a home.